Version clarity

 Feature

-Protoron helps teams keep review notes, versions, tasks, scene context, and creative decisions in the same production workspace.
+Protoron helps teams keep review notes, versions, rough cuts, auto-editing decisions, tasks, scene context, and creative decisions in the same production workspace.

 Footage review gets messy when notes live in a separate thread from the production plan.
-A note about a scene may affect a pickup, edit decision, approval, script adjustment, or task.
+A note about a scene may affect a pickup, rough cut, auto-edit, approval, script adjustment, or task.
 If the review history is detached, the team has to reconstruct why a change happened.

 Protoron treats review as part of the production record.
-The goal is to help teams understand not only what changed, but what scene, task, footage, or decision the change belongs to.
+The goal is to help teams understand not only what changed, but what scene, task, footage, rough cut, or decision the change belongs to.

-Keep version notes and decisions understandable as footage moves through review.
+Keep version notes, rough cuts, and decisions understandable as footage moves through review.

 Connect feedback to the scene or story purpose that the footage is meant to serve.

-Turn review notes into edits, pickups, approvals, or production follow-ups.
+Turn review notes into edits, pickups, approvals, auto-cutting passes, or production follow-ups.

 Launch Protoron and keep footage notes, tasks, and decisions together.